Russia air strikes target western Ukraine, three killed | Law-Order

 Russia air strikes target western Ukraine, three killed

-Russian air strikes hit two western regions of Ukraine bordering NATO member Poland and other areas on Tuesday, killing three people and wounding more than a dozen, Ukrainian officials said.
-Local media said the attacks were the largest air assault on the Lviv region since the Russian invasion in February 2022.
+Russian air strikes hit two western regions of Ukraine bordering NATO member Poland and other areas on Tuesday, killing three people in a factory and wounding more than a dozen, Ukrainian officials said.
+Swedish industrial bearings maker SKF said its factory in Lutsk was hit by a missile overnight, killing three employees.
+Fifteen people were also wounded in the Lviv region, Governor Maksym Kozytskyi said.

 - Country:

 Fifteen people were also wounded in the Lviv region, Governor Maksym Kozytskyi said.
 Six missiles damaged dozens of buildings and a kindergarten playground in and around the regional capital.
-Kozytskyi said the youngest victim was 10-years-old.
-Both Volyn and Lviv border NATO member Poland and are hundreds of miles from the front line, where Ukraine's military is fending off Russian troops in the nearly 18-month-old war.
+Kozytskyi said the youngest victim was 10 years-old.
+Both Volyn and Lviv border Poland and are hundreds of miles from the front line, where Ukraine's military is fending off Russian troops in the nearly 18-month-old war.

+"The children are very scared.
+They were hysterical, they were shaking.
+One of them even vomited from fear," said Lviv resident Dmytro Ivaschyshyn outside an apartment block as firemen dug through debris.
+"Thank God we are all alive."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)